Multi-EAR/Multi-EAR-services/README.md

 When Wi-Fi access point mode is disabled the device will automatilly connect to known wireless networks.
 Enter the name and passphrase to add a network to the Raspberry Pi's `wpa_supplicant` list.

-# Multi-EAR service monitoring #status
+### Multi-EAR service monitoring

-Monitoring of the Multi-EAR related services
+Monitoring of all the Multi-EAR related services.